Working together for the highest quality veterinary care.

 Joining Auburn Animal Hospital just before the global pandemic struck, Dejan wears multiple hats in service to clients and staff.
 Dejan is experienced in customer care, with prior training and experience at various companies, including Amazon.
 Adding value from Day One, she’s a fast learner, and serious about pet care.
 The face of our hospital, she’s one of the first people you meet when you join our family.

-Jarrell Stanley, Kennel Manager
+Jurrell Stanley, Kennel Manager

-Jarrell began a career at Auburn Animal Hospital in 2021 during the height of the global pandemic, and noticed how much closer the relationships between pets and owners grew during those difficult months.
+Jurrell began a career at Auburn Animal Hospital in 2021 during the height of the global pandemic, and noticed how much closer the relationships between pets and owners grew during those difficult months.
 That’s one of the reasons he brings a bright sense of humor, and joyful attitude to his job as Kennel Manager.
 The other reason is because it’s simply who he is as a person.
 He manages the daily activities of pets boarding at AAH, coordinates their care, grooming, and ensures a safe, clean environment throughout the hospital.
-Jarrell also enjoys observing veterinary surgical procedures when he gets a chance.
+Jurrell also enjoys observing veterinary surgical procedures when he gets a chance.
 He’s loved pets all his life, and enjoys the family atmosphere among the veterinary team and staff at Auburn.